-Standard Chartered: Over Exposed Long-Term To Hong Kong And China (OTCMKTS:SCBFF)
+Standard Chartered: Over Exposed Long Term To Hong Kong And China (OTCMKTS:SCBFF)

-Standard Chartered: Over Exposed Long-Term To Hong Kong And China
+Standard Chartered: Over Exposed Long Term To Hong Kong And China

 HK and China are key revenue and profit drivers for Standard Chartered, and high margin.